jcarswell/hris-integration/source/references/settings.rst

 Field Definition
 ----------------

-A field is made up of a number of configuable elements that tell the rendering engine how to display a specfic field as well as the FieldManager what type of data should be expected.
+A field is made up of a number of configurable elements that tell the rendering engine how to display a specific field as well as the FieldManager what type of data should be expected.

 :**Field Definition**: At minimum this needs to have field_properties and should define
     the field type.